fluree/to-do-lists-generator/README.md

 [`deleteTask`](https://github.com/fdmmarshall/to-do-lists-generator/blob/74b1e4ec7554c3d92c558abba359f831ffc5d1c3/src/ListContext.js#L203) holds the asynchronous function [`deleteTaskFromFluree`](https://github.com/fdmmarshall/to-do-lists-generator/blob/74b1e4ec7554c3d92c558abba359f831ffc5d1c3/src/ListContext.js#L207) that deletes the task.

                 [
                     {
                         _id: chosenTask._id,
                         _action: 'delete'
                     }
                 ]

 Instead of using temporary ids, here we match the `_id` to the intended task then use the `_action` transact key to specify a deletion when sent to Fluree.
 For more on deleting data refer to the [deleting data](https://docs.flur.ee/docs/1.0.0/transact/deleting-data) section.
+The same transaction can be written in SQL below

+                DELETE FROM task
+                WHERE task._id = chosenTask._id;

 Refer to the code base [here](https://github.com/fdmmarshall/to-do-lists-generator/blob/74b1e4ec7554c3d92c558abba359f831ffc5d1c3/src/ListContext.js#L207) for the API request that holds the deletion transact item.
 #### **Editing tasks**